noah-shin/gamenotes/src/site/notes/TTRPG/Journal of Xenon Winters/ABOUT ORACLE OS.md

 **--- ORACLEOS ONLINE ---**
 ```

-`// Welcome to OracleOS, your support tool with Astroprisma.`
+`// Welcome to OracleOS, your support tool with Astroprisma.
+Multiline?`

 *testing italics*